rodriada000/SessionMapSwitcher/README.md

 * Import custom maps from the online community using the `Import Map > From Online ...` feature.
 * Easily replace textures with custom ones.
 Map Switcher will automatically find the correct texture files to replace for you.
 * Easily import your own custom maps from your Computer and be able to easily re-import the map after making changes to it.
 Just right click the map you're working on and click `Re-import Selected Map ...`.
+* Unreal Engine 4 Project Watcher for map creators that automatically re-imports the map you are working on after cooking the content.

 ## Notes Before Using
 * **NOTE:** You should start the game using Session Map Switcher's `Start Session` button.
 If Session is already running then close the game and start it from Session Map Switcher instead.
+* **NOTE:** You will have to load the custom map from map switcher when you enter the apartment in-game otherwise the original default map will load after you leave the apartment to go skate.
 * **NOTE:** This tool will make a backup of the original Session map so you can always switch back to playing the map that came with the game.
 The original map is the first map in the Available Maps list named "Session Default Map - Brooklyn Banks"